ricardof-72/beagleboneblack_practices/README.md

-Practical exercises for some courses using the Beaglebone Black board.
+Practical exercises using the Beaglebone Black board.